-- Describe the ecological and social elements of a landscape and their interconnections. - Describe direct and indirect ways that they as individuals affect sustainable systems. - 3.
-Develop an ethical framework for a career that fosters a sustainable future. - Communicate, collaborate and empathize with people who have multiple perspectives of sustainability toward the common good.
+- 1. Describe the ecological and social elements of a landscape and their interconnections. - Describe direct and indirect ways that they as individuals affect sustainable systems. - 3.
+Develop an ethical framework for a career that fosters a sustainable future. - 4.
+Communicate, collaborate and empathize with people who have multiple perspectives of sustainability toward the common good. - 5.
+Be able to influence the policy process to create more resilient communities. - 6.
+Articulate the role that economics plays in the design of sustainable systems and communities.

-- Be able to influence the policy process to create more resilient communities. - Articulate the role that economics plays in the design of sustainable systems and communities. - Practice skills of critical questioning and interpretation to facilitate multidisciplinary problem-solving. - 8.
+- 7. Practice skills of critical questioning and interpretation to facilitate multidisciplinary problem-solving. - 8.
 Apply lessons learned to address challenges on multiple scales.

+First year Goshen Core

-Introduction to Sustainability Roots of Environmental Crisis Business Fundamentals
+Introduction to Sustainability

+Roots of Environmental Crisis

+Business Fundamentals
-SST language Sustainability Policy Sustainability Seminars

-Introduction to Entrepreneurship
+Second year Goshen Core SST language Sustainability Policy Sustainability Seminars Introduction to Entrepreneurship Career Planning

-Career Planning

-Third year

-Sustainability Leadership Semester (fall)
+- Third year Sustainability Leadership Semester (fall) - SST (spring)

-SST (spring)

-Environmental Economics Sustainability Seminar Sustainability Capstone
+Fourth year Balance of Goshen Core Environmental Economics Sustainability Seminar Sustainability Capstone Internship